videlais/extwee/docs/objects/story.md

 - `getPassagesByTags(string)`: Returns an array of any passages containing a particular tag value.
 - `getPassageByName(string)`: Returns either `null`` or the named passage.
 - `size()`: Returns the number of passages in the collection.
-- `forEachPassage(callback)`: Allows for iterating over the passage collection.

 ## Passage Creation Example